netconstructor/geocat-1/docs/eng/users/source/admin/configuration/index.rst

 By default, users are authenticated against info held in the GeoNetwork database.
 When the GeoNetwork database is used as the authentication source, the user self-registration function can be enabled.
 A later section discusses user self-registration and the configuration options it requires.

 You may choose to authenticate logins against either the GeoNetwork database tables or LDAP (the lightweight directory access protocol) but not both.
-The next section below describes how to authenticate against LDAP.
+The next section describes how to authenticate against LDAP.

 In addition to either of these options, you may also configure other authentication sources.
 At present, Shibboleth is the only additional authentication source that can be configured.
 Shibboleth is typically used for national access federations such as the Australian Access Federation.
 Configuring shibboleth authentication in GeoNetwork to use such a federation would allow not only users from a local database or LDAP directory to use your installation, but any user from such a federation.